Axway/streams-open-docs/content/en/docs/install/apim-integration.md

 * In **Application > API Access** section add All Streams Frontend APIs
 * In **Authentication > API Keys** section click on the **new API Key** button to generate a new API key

-You Streams installation is now secured by APIM.
+Your Streams installation is now secured by APIM.

 ## Verify installation